systemcarl/weblog/outlines/about-me.md

     - The project is a case study in software design and development.
     - Sharing the software and the process of creating the software is my contribution to long-form content ecosystem.

+#### It Has Great Practical Value
+- The goal of information technology has been to build intuitive systems and interfaces
+    - Recent advancements in computer science have been in pursuit of creating technology that can intuitively perceive and react to the external world.
+        - This is an interesting topic of psychology.
+    - There is still much to be learned about how to build systems that satisfy our current ambitions.
+    - Further technological advancements will require scientific discovery.
+- I plan to continue my research within the fields of computer science, psychology, and physics.
+    - Experimenting with modern technologies provides endless opportunity to make observations and collect data.
+    - The modularity of software solutions allows new solutions to be applied to problems outside their domain.
+    - My priority is primarily to build technology through scientific practice.
+    - I hope my efforts will also contribute to future scientific research and education.

 #### Grapple With the Ineffable
 - I believe in thinking towards the future, and creating technology that